 This post contains affiliate links for your convenience.
 Read my full disclosure policy here.

-(Living Room Sources: Glass vases, Large White Faux Pumpkin, Small White Faux Pumpkin, Blessed Pillow (DIY), Leather Armchair, Turquoise Collander, Basket with Chalkboard, Oversized Plaid Pillow (similar), Wood Drum Table (similar), Plaid Chenille Throw, Acorn Art, Curtains (similar))
+(Living Room Sources: Glass vases, Large White Faux Pumpkin, Small White Faux Pumpkin, Blessed Pillow (DIY), Leather Armchair, Turquoise Ball Jar Candle, Turquoise Colander, Basket with Chalkboard (similar), Oversized Plaid Pillow (similar), Wood Drum Table (no longer available), Plaid Chenille Throw (similar), Acorn Art, Curtains)

 So, I ended up with something a little more traditional with those fall leaves taking center stage.